eficode-academy/docker-katas/labs/windows-docker/win3-common-commands.md

 and run:

 ```
-docker run -it -v C:\<yourpath>:C:\code golang:nanoserver powershell
+docker run -it -v C:\data:C:\code -w C:\code golang:nanoserver powershell
-cd \code

 go build webserver.go
 ```

 Voila.
 Webserver.exe has been put into the current directory.

+Now we need to serve the application in a container.

-Use the following dockerfile:
+Make the following dockerfile in the same directory:
 ```
 FROM microsoft/nanoserver

-COPY webserver.go /webserver.exe
+COPY webserver.exe /webserver.exe

 EXPOSE 8080

-CMD ["\\webserver.exe"]
+CMD ["/webserver.exe"]
 ```
+And build an image.

 IIS needs to be able to find it later, and it does not run on localhost.
 So we need to name our container:
 ```
-docker run -d --name=mysite -p 8080:8080 <yourtag>
+docker run -d --rm --name=mysite -p 8080:8080 <yourtag>
 ```

-If you mess it up somehow, and need to kill the container dont forget to run rm mysite.
+> the `--rm` part makes sure that if the container stops, it gets automatically deleted.

 You can access it by running:
 ```
 start http://$(docker inspect -f '{{ .NetworkSettings.Networks.nat.IPAddress }}' mysite):8080
 ```

+It will show you a folder view of the containers files, including the webserver.exe that is running.

+## Summary

 This concludes the Windows bit of the workshop for now, but everything you worked with in regards to Docker works with Windows.

 However multi container builds require a newer version of Docker than the Virtual machines have, so this is something you'll have to try at home ;)